 Once this is done, establishing the EBGP session is no different from establishing EBGP with a private peer.
-The outbound policy is already known, and the inbound policy only needs to be a prefix filter allowing the prefixes that the other operator said they'd be announcing.
-Thereafter any updates to filters are done by exchange of emails or by whatever process the two peering operators have agreed upon.
+Your outbound policy is already known, and the inbound policy only needs to be a prefix filter allowing the prefixes that the other operator said they'd be announcing.